kevinmichaelchen/react-email-server/README.md

 ## Why is this useful?

-[React Email™][react-email-url] is a next-generation mechanism for rendering beautiful emails using [React][react-url] and Typescript.

-Main advantages:
+React Email™ provides a few advantages and nice features:

 - Devs feel at home with React.
 - We get to bring our own styling (e.g., Tailwind).